Egypt entry requirements for Tunisia passport holders

 Apply before travel

-Tunisian passport holders need a visa to enter Egypt.
-Apply online at the official eVisa portal at least 7 days before departure.
-The eVisa costs $25 USD for a single entry and is valid for 30 days.Apply for eVisaRequired
+You need a visa to enter Egypt.
+Apply online at the official eVisa portal at least 7 days before your trip.
+The eVisa costs $25 USD for a single entry or $60 USD for multiple entries, valid for 30 days.Apply for eVisaRequired

 Valid passport

-Your passport must have at least 6 months of validity remaining from your date of entry into Egypt.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your Tunisian passport must have at least 6 months of validity remaining from your date of entry into Egypt.
+Airlines check this before boarding — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket